-He told us to consider this first morning with our horse as a first date and get to know its personality; and let the horse get to know you.
+He told us to consider this first morning with our horse as a first date and get to know its personality, and let the horse get to know us.

 My First Meeting with Jake – Taking it Slow

-I have been on my share of first dates before, and each one you go into with hope that it will work out.
+I have been on my share of first dates before, and each one you go into with the hope that it will work out.
 I showed up at the barn with my cowboy boots, and cowboy hat, thinking that Jake would be impressed with this look.

 Tip – if you don’t have your own cowboy boots – you can borrow them from Vista Verde Ranch along with saddle bags, riding helmets, and raincoats.